GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 Here's the program we developed in the previous section:

-Next press GTO 00.
+Next press e 00.
 This operation resets the calculator so that program execution will begin

 from step 00 (pressing CLEAR PRGM in RUN mode accomplishes the same thing).